ChiragKotian/Industrial_Monitoring-Control_System/README.md

 While expensive, certified vendor SCADA networks are excellent for major, highly critical infrastructure, expanding them to cover these smaller, widespread components is financially impossible due to massive wiring costs and heavy proprietary software licensing fees.
 Because of these high costs, many secondary assets are left in a complete **"operational blind spot"** with no automated way to track conditions, view live trends, or respond to issues from a distance.

-When field equipment fails in these unmonitored zones (e.g., an overheating transformer bushing or a tripped Vacuum Circuit Breaker), it leads to delayed maintenance, extended downtime, and severe potential safety hazards.
+When field equipment fails in these unmonitored zones (e.g., an overheating transformer bushing or tracking in switchgears due to humidity), it leads to delayed maintenance, extended downtime, and severe potential safety hazards.
 To solve this problem, we developed **AgnostiLink**, an in-house, low-cost, and highly modular IoT platform designed to be retrofitted into existing electrical panels without disrupting core operations.

 ## 🎯 2.
 Main Aim of the Project
 To design and deploy a fault-tolerant, modular edge-computing network that bridges raw physical field data to a centralized, air-gapped software dashboard.